Kraegoy/frappe-k8/README.md

 ## 2. Compose the Docker Image

 Once the Docker image is built, you can use Docker Compose to start the services.
-Make sure to configure your `docker-compose.yml` to match the services you want to deploy (e.g., Frappe, Redis, MariaDB, etc.).

 ## 3. Ensure Minikube and Docker Are Running